Andrea/andrea.github.io/_posts/2014-11-23-Codemesh-Notes.markdown

 ## Ramsey and Tims

 This is the second time i see this presentation however, it was totally different than the last time I saw it

 * Simplify game development by using a more terse language (I can relate :) )
 * [Arcadia](https://github.com/arcadia-unity/Arcadia), using CLR implementation of Clojure on top of Unity.
 * REPL as a way to game design
-* extra bonus points because they showed a game with cats
+* extra bonus points because they showed a game with cats!

 ## Keynote: Chad Fowler